Orasund/elm-ui-widgets/README.md

 This package contains **independent** widgets (no components) written for [Elm-Ui](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/).
 These widgets have no dependencies to other parts of this package.
 So you can just use as much as you need.

 * [Examples of all widgets can be found here](https://orasund.github.io/elm-ui-widgets/3.0.0/).
-* It has a [Material Design Theme](/Widget-Material) ready to use.
-Additionally it also supports custom themes.
+* It has a [Material Design Theme](Widget-Material) ready to use.
+Additionally, it also supports custom themes.
 * It is highly customizable.
-Checkout [Widget.Customize](/Widget-Customize) for more information.
+Checkout [Widget.Customize](Widget-Customize) for more information.

 Feel free to start an [issue on the repository](https://github.com/Orasund/elm-ui-widgets/issues) if you have any questions.